oz/aguaxaca/README.md

 aguaxaca collect
 ```

-Data collection currently relies on [Nitter](https://nitter.net), a pure
+Data collection currently relies on [Nitter](https://nitter.net), a pure HTML
-HTML front-end for X, to fetch the images from the @SOAPA_Oax account.
+front-end for X, to fetch the images from the @SOAPA_Oax account.
+Based on the
-We rely on the main instance of Nitter **for now**, with a scraper to get
-the data once or twice a day, because that's our source's publication
-schedule.

-This means about 3-4 requests per 24h, which doesn't seem abusive for
-testing / developing, **but** for a long-term solution: run your own
+current publication schedule, running colleciton about 3-4 times per day is
+enough.

-Nitter instance, or get permission to use a public instance.
-Be nice,
+Running your own private Nitter instance is not much work.
+To use a public
-okay? 😊
+instance change the `NITTER_HOST` environment variable, and ask for permission maybe.

 Other improvements to explore:

 - Scrape X directly (probably stupidly expensive these days), or
-- scrape Facebook, or
+- scrape Facebook (really?), or
-- use Nitter's RSS features instead of scraping (RSS is not always
+- use Nitter's RSS feed instead of scraping (though RSS is often disabled on
-  available on public Nitter instances).
+  public Nitter instances).

-### Dev notes

-- [x] if an image is already on the local cache do not "return" it.
-- [ ] cleanup: we'll want to delete images after a couple of weeks or
-      so.
-We could get by with 24h cache, in theory, but that is a very
-      short notice to start debugging issues.

-## Text parsing
+## Image analysis

 To extract text, and store data from downloaded images, run: